 How to tell mosquitoes from biting midges (“no-see-ums”)

 True mosquitoes fly alone and probe skin.
 Midges make dense swarms and rarely land.
-(Source: Crane Flies and Other Mosquito Imposters).
+(Source: Crane Flies and Other Mosquito Imposters other).

 Signs of Mosquito Breeding